It’s been about 3 weeks since my HB and I’s first round of house hunting and already I’ve learned a lot.

 Trust Your Gut

 I know it sounds cliché, but the gut test is the best test in pretty much any high-stakes kind of situation.
-Even if the house you look at checks every box on your house hunting checklist, if your guts says “No”, you better listen to it.
+Even if the house you look at checks every box on your house hunting checklist if your guts say “No”, you better listen to it.
 The white house we saw on our first day of house hunting ticked quite a few boxes for us.

 We weighed the pros and cons, but at the end of it my gut just didn’t tell me “This is your house.”
 I’m not a big believer in looking for your dream house, I’ve always been in this game to find a house as an investment first and foremost, but I still have to live in it and it still needs to feel right.

-That being said, I can’t wait to fill you in our latest house hunting experience.
+That being said, I can’t wait to fill you in on our latest house-hunting experience.
 It includes a home inspector and an offer!
 Stayed tuned for that, and thanks for reading!